rafael-santiago/helios/src/include/doc/hc/README.md

 ### hc_should_abort_on_fail()

 It returns 1 if the process should be aborted otherwise 0.
-With hc_should_abort_on_fail() returning 0, it means that you need to control what specifically to do in this situation... try to fix the environment, to adapt your build...
+With hc_should_abort_on_fail() returning 0 means that you need to control what specifically to do in this situation... try to fix the environment, to adapt your build...
 It depends on you.

     include ~/hc/hc.hsl